Skip to Content

 Pine placed in water before arranging.

-Another method is submerge the entire plant in cold water and leave for approx. 24 hours.
+Another method is to submerge the entire plant in cold water and leave for approx. 24 hours.
 You want your evergreens to absorb as much water as possible.

 Submerge herbs and greenery if possible before arranging to make them last longer.